wmeints/tasty-beans/README.md

 ### Useful scripts

-This solution includes several valuable scripts:
+This solution includes several useful scripts:

 * `build-images.ps1`
   This script builds the docker images for the solution.